All the interest without any of the taxes

 A Tax-Free Saver Account is a way to accumulate money, over a period of time, and contribute to your government-registered Tax-Free Savings Account (TFSA).
 The interest you earn on your saved money is tax free.

-An ATB Tax-Free Saver Account can help you save money on a regular basis.
-You then can deposit those funds into investments like GICs to get the maximum benefit each tax year.
+An ATB Tax-Free Saver Account acts as a cash account portion within a TFSA.
+It can help you save money on a regular basis.
+Then, if you wish, you can deposit those funds into investments like GICs to get the maximum benefit each tax year.

 Unfortunately the Tax-Free Saver Account can only be held as an individual account.
 As the sole account holder, only you can make contributions, withdrawals and decide how to invest the funds.